tch25-cs/tylerhoel.github.io/index.md

 ## About Me

-I’m Tyler — MBA graduate, firearms instructor, and cybersecurity explorer.
+I’m Tyler — cybersecurity explorer, MBA graduate, and compliance specialist.
 I’m passionate about connecting **business strategy with security**, with interests in OSINT, threat analysis, and GRC.

 **Quick snapshot:**
+- Focused on **business–security alignment** (governance, risk, compliance)
 - MBA (2024) + Communication Studies (2020)
-- USCCA Certified Firearms Instructor & Team Leader
+- Team Leader & USCCA Certified Firearms Instructor
-- Focused on **business–security alignment** (governance, risk, compliance)

-Outside of work, I’m usually teaching, learning, or out on the trails or slopes.
+Outside of work, I’m usually learning, exploring new interests, or out on the trails or slopes.

 [Read more →](about.html)